top of page

 WHAT IS IDIOPATHIC HYPERSOMNIA?

 Idiopathic Hypersomnia is one of the most misunderstood and under-researched sleep disorders.
-Some people (including doctors) incorrectly think it refers to any case of excessive daytime sleepiness (EDS) that cannot be explained by another preexisting medical condition, sleep disorder or by lifestyle or behaviour.
+Some people (including doctors) incorrectly think it simply refers to any case of excessive daytime sleepiness (EDS) that cannot be explained by another preexisting medical condition, sleep disorder, or lifestyle or behaviour.
 This is not correct.
 Idiopathic Hypersomnia is characterised by a number of symptoms and clinical features.
-Daytime sleepiness is just one of them.

-Czech neurologist Bedrich Roth more than 60 years ago* starting with his first monograph; "Narcolepsy and hypersomnia from the aspect of physiology of sleep (Narkolepsie a Hypersomnie S. Hlediska Fysiologie Spanku – 1957)" .
-Roth’s years of extensive research that led to his description of idiopathic hypersomnia as a separate disease entity was accepted and included in the first ICSD (International Classification of Sleep Disorders), the Diagnostic Classification of Sleep and Arousal Disorders in 1979.
-Since then it has been recognised as a “Rare Disease” and is included in the Genetic and Rare Diseases Information Center (GARD) register and Orphanet.
+IH was defined by Czech neurologist Bedrich Roth more than 60 years ago* starting with his first monograph; "Narcolepsy and hypersomnia from the aspect of physiology of sleep (Narkolepsie a Hypersomnie S. Hlediska Fysiologie Spanku, 1957)." .
+Roth’s years of extensive research that led to his description of idiopathic hypersomnia as a separate disease entity were accepted and included in the first ICSD (International Classification of Sleep Disorders), the Diagnostic Classification of Sleep and Arousal Disorders, in 1979.
+Since then, it has been recognised as a “Rare Disease” and is included in the Genetic and Rare Diseases Information Center (GARD) register and Orphanet.

 Therefore there would be three diagnostic categories: